 Stew, I am preparing to take a run and agility test for a police department in my state.
-I must run a 1.5 mile in under 15 minutes.
+I must run 1.5 miles in under 15 minutes.
 I played college football and currently powerlift as a hobby.
-Distance training is foreign to me and I need to ascertain an idea of what I need to be doing to prep for the test.
-I know a 15 min 1.5 mile is slow but I am terrible at long distance.
-The most running I do is 2 x 400 meter sprints.
-A friend of mine in the Army Q Course told me to run 1 mile and half mile repeats on a treadmill with 2% incline or on a track.
-He also said I can run 400m and 800m sprints to prepare.
+Distance training is foreign to me, and I need to ascertain an idea of what I need to be doing to prep for the test.
+I know 15 minutes for 1.5 miles is slow, but I am terrible at long distance.
+The most running I do is 2 x 400-meter sprints.
+A friend of mine in the Army Q Course told me to run one-mile and half-mile repeats on a treadmill with a 2% incline or on a track.
+He also said I can run 400-meter and 800-meter sprints to prepare.
 I'm basically lost.
-I can show you how to deadlift 600lbs but I sure can't show you how to not suck at running.
-ANY HELP would be welcome.
+I can show you how to deadlift 600 pounds, but I sure can't show you how to not suck at running.
+Any help would be welcome.
 Thank you, Robert H.

-- Warm-up jog 1/4 mile/light stretch
+- Warm-up jog a quarter-mile/light stretch

-- Do 1.5 mile timed run (assessment)
+- Do a 1.5-mile timed run (assessment)

 Tuesday: (I prefer using a track with this one)

-*(You say you need a 15 minute 1.5 mile run - that is a 5 minute half mile or a 10 minute mile pace - to be blunt that is just a little faster than walking.
+*(You say you need a 15-minute, 1.5-mile run.
+That is a five-minute half-mile or a 10-minute mile pace.
+To be blunt, that is just a little faster than walking.
 You can do better than that minimum standard.
-Shoot for at least an 8 minute mile and go for 12 minute 1.5 mile goal pace during your training).
-That means running your quarter miles at 2 minutes.
-Keep your maximum allowable time of 2:30 quarter miles or 5 minute half miles (nothing slower than that).
+Shoot for at least an eight-minute mile and go for a 12-minute, 1.5-mile goal pace during your training.
+That means running your quarter-miles at two minutes.
+Keep your maximum allowable time of 2:30 quarter-miles or five-minute half-miles (nothing slower than that).

-- Steady pace of running for 15-20 minutes OR if you feel you need a break from running do Bike, elliptical, or rowing workouts that are tough on your lungs and heart.
+- Steady pace of running for 15-20 minutes or, if you feel you need a break from running, do bike, elliptical or rowing workouts that are tough on your lungs and heart.

-- 1/4 mile as fast as you can, squats 20, lunges 10/leg - Repeat 6-8 times
+- Quarter-mile as fast as you can, squats 20, lunges 10/leg.
+Repeat 6-8 times

-Friday - Same as Wednesday or take a mobility day off if needed
+Friday: Same as Wednesday or take a mobility day off, if needed.

-- Foam Roll and stretch 5 minutes
+- Foam roll and stretch five minutes.

-Saturday - Long run day.
+Saturday: Long run day.

 - Stretch well.

-Read more at Take 2 minutes of PFT Run.
-You also should be preparing for the PT test too (pushups, situps, pullups) maybe even obstacle courses that will be done during the police academy.
-More ideas – See PFT Bible or Classic Week of PT Hope this helps.
+You also should be preparing for the PT test, too (push-ups, sit-ups, pull-ups).
+Maybe even consider obstacle courses that will be done during the police academy.
+More ideas -- See PFT Bible or Classic Week of PT